CeliaPires/Shopping-Trends/README.md

 Since hypothesis testing highlighted issues with the quality of the data, changed some of the parameters to produce the visualisations.

-For all the visualisations, **changed the parameter for purchase_amount_(usd) from 'sum' to ''average'** to produce more insightful insights.
+For all the visualisations, **changed the parameter for purchase_amount_(usd) from 'sum' to ''average'** to produce insightful insights.

 ![Visualisation summary](images/visualisation-summary.png)